-Kitchen Secret about a new use for silicone molds:
+Kitchen tip about a new use for silicone molds:

 If you have or buy these silicone molds, try putting that extra egg white(s) or egg yolk(s) in one of these molds.
 Cover with plastic wrap and freeze.

-When frozen, pop out the egg into a plastic bag and store in the freezer until needed.
-Beats freezing them in an ice cube tray all day long (or saving them in the fridge where they don’t last long.)
+When frozen, pop the egg white into a plastic bag and store in the freezer until needed.
+Beats freezing them in an ice cube tray all day long (or saving them in the fridge where they don’t stay fresh for long.)

 Pumpkin Pie Mini-Tart Crust Tutorial: